rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 This guide highlights our more advanced formatting options, including admonitions, numbered lists, tables, and more.

-A document may or may not need to contain any of these elements.
+A document might or might not need to contain any of these elements.
 However, if you feel your document will benefit from special formatting, this guide should help.

 !!! note "A Note About Headings"